CoinTrailApp/CoinTrailApp/faq.md

 ## Pricing

-**CoinTrail** is available on Apple AppStore for a lifetime cost of $5.99, no extra In-App purchase or subscription required.
+**CoinTrail** is available on Apple AppStore for a lifetime cost of $5.99, no signup or subscription required.

 ## Support